11 May 2025

 ASERI NEWSLETTER Box landing page 992 x 560 - 16

-In this context, it is often argued that the so-called "rules-based international order" is in terminal decline.
-This view, however, is exaggerated.
-Although trust in the norms and principles that underpin this order has clearly weakened, the system itself has not disappeared.
-Key components — such as trade regimes, security arrangements and international legal frameworks — remain in place, albeit operating less consistently and facing increasing contestation.
-Rather than a clear transition from order to chaos, what we are witnessing is a gradual process of fragmentation, characterized by selective conformity and increasing political friction.
+In this context, it is often argued that the so-called “rules-based international order” is in terminal decline.
+This view, however, is overstated.
+While confidence in the norms and principles underpinning this order has clearly weakened, the system itself has not disappeared.
+Key components – such as trade regimes, security arrangements, and international legal frameworks – remain in place, even if they operate less consistently and face growing contestation.
+Rather than a clear transition from order to chaos, what we are witnessing is a gradual process of fragmentation, marked by selective compliance and increasing political friction.

-Carlson's statement is therefore less of a prediction than a simplified argument about how global power operates.
-It highlights a fundamental insight of international relations: power is rarely exercised in isolation, but is shaped and limited by alliances, institutions, and models of cooperation.
-Seen in this light, such statements raise central analytical questions: How is the global order formed and maintained?
+Carlson’s statement is therefore less a prediction than a simplified argument about how global power operates.
+It highlights a core insight in international relations: power is rarely exercised in isolation but is shaped and constrained by alliances, institutions, and patterns of cooperation.
+Seen in this light, such claims raise central analytical questions: How is global order formed and maintained?
 What factors make it stable or unstable?
-And how do material capacities, institutional structures and ideological change interact in shaping the outcomes of world politics?
+And how do material capabilities, institutional structures, and ideological change interact to shape outcomes in world politics?

-Rather than signaling the decline of international relations as a field of study, the current shift from a relatively coherent rules-based order to a more fragmented system of competing power centers underscores its enduring relevance.
-It reinforces the need for a careful analysis of how order is constructed, maintained, and sometimes lost under conditions of profound uncertainty.
-At the same time, it calls for overcoming broad universalistic assumptions and taking a closer look at how material capabilities, strategic alliances, and contested norms interact in shaping global politics.
+Rather than signaling the decline of international relations as a field of study, the current shift from a relatively coherent rules-based order to a more fragmented system of competing power centers underscores its continued relevance.
+It reinforces the need for careful analysis of how order is built, maintained, and sometimes lost under conditions of deep uncertainty.
+At the same time, it calls for moving beyond broad universal assumptions and examining more closely how material capabilities, strategic alliances, and contested norms interact to shape global politics.

-For students of international relations, this moment is not one of decline but of opportunity: an opportunity to critically confront a changing world and to develop the analytical tools necessary to understand — and perhaps shape — the future of the global order.
+For students of international relations, this moment is not one of decline but of opportunity: a chance to engage critically with a changing world and to develop the analytical tools needed to understand—and perhaps shape—the future of global order.